couchbase/kv_engine/docs/BinaryProtocol.md

 * `SubdocReplaceBodyWithXattr` This is purely information (it does not enable / disable anything on the server).
 It may be used from the client to determine if the server supports the command SubdocReplaceBodyWithXattr.
+* `ReportComputeUnitUsage` When enabled the server will insert frame info field(s) in the response containing the amount of read and write compute units the command used on the server.

 Response: